CobraKarl/Create-AD-Reports-From-Powershell/README.md

 <h3> GetWindowsUpdate.ps1 </h3>

-This script creats a HTML file of all updates that a are available on the computer that you run it on.
+First the script installs and import the PSWindowUpdate Module (that you need for runnin Get-WindowsUpdate then the script creats a HTML file of all updates that a are available on the computer that you run it on.
 It also creats a folder were the html file is saved.